christocracy/cordova-plugin-background-geolocation/README.md

 ## HTTP location posting

 When options `url` and optional `httpHeaders` are set, plugin will try to POST location JSON to given url.
 If server is not responding or response status code is not 200, location will be persisted into sqlite db.
-Stored locations and later retrieved with `backgroundGeoLocation.getLocations` method.
+Stored locations and later retrieved with `backgroundGeolocation.getLocations` method.

 ### Example of express (nodejs) server
 ```javascript